pringlesinghal/GreedyFed/README.md

 3. returning client model performance metrics on client data (accuracy and loss)

 ### algorithms.py
 Implements all the above mentioned Federated Learning algorithms.
-Every method returns ```test_acc, train_acc, train_loss, val_loss, test_loss, selections``` and some additional algorithm-specific metrics.\
+Every method returns ```test_accuracy, train_accuracy, train_loss, validation_loss, test_loss, client_selections``` and some additional algorithm-specific metrics.
-FedProx and FedAvg loss are defined using nested functions (closures).
+FedProx and FedAvg loss are defined using nested functions.
 The returned loss functions have a slightly different signature from those in PyTorch.

 ### data_preprocess.py
 Implements methods for downloading and splitting datasets into train-val-test and splitting data across clients using the power law and Dirichlet distribution.